tiepdotme/blog-2/_posts/2020-07-14-prototypical-inheritance-in-javascript.markdown

 date: 2020-07-14 12:00:00 -0500
 ---

-In the very beginning on this blog we talked about how everything in JavaScript is represented as an object.
-When we create objects we have the inherit need of reusing its properties or methods.
+In the very beginning on this blog, we talked about how everything in JavaScript is an object.
+When we create objects, we have the inherent need for reusing its properties or methods.
 Most modern languages support inheritance in one way or the other.
-JavaScript does so by using prototypical chain or inheritance.
+JavaScript does so by using a prototypical chain or inheritance.

 Every object in JavaScript has a hidden property called [[Prototype]].
-It has one of two values: either `null` (marking the end of prototypical chain) or a reference to another object.
+It has one of two values: either `null` (marking the end of the prototypical chain) or a reference to another object.

-That prototype object has a prototype of its own, and so on until an object is reached with `null` as its prototype. `null` has no prototype and acts as the end of the prototypical chain as I mentioned above.
+The prototype object has a prototype of its own, and so on until an object is reached with `null` as its prototype.

+`null` has no prototype and acts as the end of the prototypical chain, as I mentioned above.

 ### Inheriting properties from objects